raml-org/raml-spec/versions/raml-10/raml-10.md

   body: You have been added to group 274
 ```

-#### Example on how to define example/examples in RAML
+#### Example of how to define example/examples in RAML

-The following illustrates usage of both example and examples properties at different levels of a RAML API.
+The following snippet illustrates the usage of example and examples properties at different levels of a RAML API:

 ```yaml
 #%RAML 1.0